greenya/irrlichtlime/readme.txt

   application, make sure that IrrlichtLime.dll and Irrlicht.dll are placed near your executable.

+  Also make sure you have installed Microsoft .NET Framework 4.0.

   If you get FileNotFoundException while running any example, you need to install Microsoft Visual C++ 2010 Redistributable Package (x86), which can be easily found at http://www.microsoft.com/downloads/.

+  Examples in \bin\Release should run just fine; to run examples from
+  \bin\Debug you need Visual Studio 2010 installed.